ntfound-dev/AEGIS-Protocol/docs/architecture.md

-Desain Arsitektur Tingkat Tinggi Aegis Protocol Arsitektur Aegis Protocol dirancang secara sengaja dengan pendekatan hibrida berlapis (layered hybrid approach) untuk memaksimalkan kekuatan komputasi off-chain yang fleksibel dan keamanan serta transparansi dari komputasi on-chain.

-Lapisan 1: Frontend (Presentation Layer)
-Lapisan ini adalah titik interaksi utama bagi pengguna manusia.
-Ia berjalan sepenuhnya di browser klien.

-Tujuan: Menyediakan antarmuka yang reaktif dan intuitif untuk memonitor, berinteraksi, dan mengelola respons darurat.

-Teknologi Utama:

-HTML5 & CSS3: Untuk struktur dan gaya antarmuka.

-JavaScript (ES6 Modules): Untuk semua logika di sisi klien.

-Vite: Sebagai build tool dan development server modern.

-@dfinity/auth-client: Pustaka resmi untuk integrasi dengan sistem otentikasi Internet Identity.

-@dfinity/agent: Pustaka inti untuk membuat Actor dan berkomunikasi dengan canister di Internet Computer.

-Tanggung Jawab Utama:

-Manajemen Sesi Pengguna: Menangani alur login dan logout melalui Internet Identity.

-Interaksi Langsung dengan Canister: Membuat Actor untuk memanggil fungsi query (membaca data) dan update (mengubah data) pada canister EventDAO dan DID/SBT Ledger atas nama pengguna yang terotentikasi.

-Komunikasi dengan Lapisan Off-Chain: Mengirim perintah dalam bahasa alami (chat) atau data terstruktur melalui fetch API ke endpoint yang disediakan oleh Validator Agent.

-Rendering State: Menampilkan data dari canister (seperti daftar proposal) dan pesan dari AI Agent secara real-time di UI.

-Lapisan 2: Layanan Off-Chain (AI Agents & Business Logic Layer) Lapisan ini adalah "otak" dan "sistem saraf" dari protokol.
-Ia berjalan di lingkungan server yang terkontrol (di-deploy menggunakan Docker) dan tidak terekspos langsung ke dunia luar selain melalui endpoint API yang spesifik.

-Tujuan: Mengotomatiskan akuisisi data, melakukan validasi kompleks, dan bertindak sebagai jembatan yang aman antara dunia nyata dan blockchain.

-Teknologi Utama:

-Python 3: Bahasa pemrograman utama untuk semua agent.

-uagents Framework: Kerangka kerja untuk membangun agen-agen otonom yang dapat berkomunikasi satu sama lain.

-ic-py: Pustaka untuk memungkinkan skrip Python berinteraksi (membuat transaksi, memanggil canister) dengan jaringan Internet Computer.

-Docker & Docker Compose: Untuk mengemas, mengisolasi, dan mengorkestrasi ketiga service agent.

-Tanggung Jawab Utama:

-Akuisisi Data (Oracle Agent): Mengambil data dari berbagai API eksternal secara berkala.

-Validasi dan Pengayaan (Validator Agent): Menerapkan logika bisnis untuk memfilter dan memvalidasi data.
-Ini adalah tempat di mana model AI/ML dapat diintegrasikan di masa depan.

-Eksposur API: Menyediakan endpoint HTTP (misalnya /chat) yang aman untuk dikonsumsi oleh frontend.

-Eksekusi Otomatis On-Chain (Action Agent): Bertindak sebagai proksi terpercaya yang memiliki identitas kriptografis (identity.pem) untuk memanggil fungsi yang memerlukan otorisasi khusus di lapisan blockchain.

-Lapisan 3: Blockchain (On-Chain Logic & Persistence Layer) Lapisan ini adalah fondasi kepercayaan dari sistem.
-Ia berjalan di jaringan terdesentralisasi Internet Computer.

-Tujuan: Menyediakan platform yang transparan, tidak dapat diubah, dan selalu aktif untuk tata kelola, manajemen dana, dan pencatatan identitas.

-Teknologi Utama:

-Motoko: Bahasa pemrograman yang dirancang khusus untuk Internet Computer, menawarkan keamanan tipe yang kuat.

-Internet Computer (IC): Platform blockchain yang menjalankan smart contract (canisters) pada kecepatan web.

-dfx SDK: Perangkat baris perintah untuk mengelola siklus hidup pengembangan canister (membuat, men-deploy, meng-upgrade).

-Tanggung Jawab Utama:

-Pabrik Smart Contract (Event Factory): Secara dinamis men-deploy canister baru sebagai respons terhadap peristiwa yang divalidasi.

-Tata Kelola Terdesentralisasi (Event DAO): Mengelola proposal, voting, dan perbendaharaan dana secara transparan untuk setiap bencana.

-Manajemen Likuiditas (Insurance Vault): Menyimpan dan mencairkan dana awal secara terprogram.

-Registri Identitas (DID/SBT Ledger): Bertindak sebagai sumber kebenaran tunggal untuk profil pengguna dan kredensial reputasi mereka.

-Penyimpanan State Permanen: Semua data penting (transaksi, suara, profil) disimpan secara permanen di state canister.
+High-Level Architecture Design of Aegis Protocol
+The Aegis Protocol architecture is deliberately designed with a layered hybrid approach to maximize the strengths of flexible off-chain computing and the security and transparency of on-chain computing.

+Layer 1: Frontend (Presentation Layer)
+This layer is the main interaction point for human users.
+It runs entirely in the client browser.

+Purpose: Provide a reactive and intuitive interface for monitoring, interacting with, and managing emergency responses.

+Core Technologies:

+HTML5 & CSS3: For interface structure and styling.

+JavaScript (ES6 Modules): For all client-side logic.

+Vite: As a modern build tool and development server.

+@dfinity/auth-client: Official library for integration with Internet Identity authentication system.

+@dfinity/agent: Core library for creating Actors and communicating with canisters on Internet Computer.

+Main Responsibilities:

+User Session Management: Handle login and logout flows through Internet Identity.

+Direct Canister Interaction: Create Actors to call query functions (read data) and update functions (modify data) on EventDAO and DID/SBT Ledger canisters on behalf of authenticated users.

+Off-Chain Layer Communication: Send natural language commands (chat) or structured data through fetch API to endpoints provided by Validator Agent.

+State Rendering: Display data from canisters (such as proposal lists) and messages from AI Agents in real-time in the UI.

+Layer 2: Off-Chain Services (AI Agents & Business Logic Layer) This layer is the "brain" and "nervous system" of the protocol.
+It runs in a controlled server environment (deployed using Docker) and is not directly exposed to the outside world except through specific API endpoints.

+Purpose: Automate data acquisition, perform complex validation, and act as a secure bridge between the real world and blockchain.

+Core Technologies:

+Python 3: Main programming language for all agents.

+uagents Framework: Framework for building autonomous agents that can communicate with each other.

+ic-py: Library to enable Python scripts to interact (create transactions, call canisters) with the Internet Computer network.

+Docker & Docker Compose: For packaging, isolating, and orchestrating the three agent services.

+Main Responsibilities:

+Data Acquisition (Oracle Agent): Retrieve data from various external APIs periodically.

+Validation and Enrichment (Validator Agent): Apply business logic to filter and validate data.
+This is where AI/ML models can be integrated in the future.

+API Exposure: Provide secure HTTP endpoints (e.g., /chat) for consumption by the frontend.

+Automatic On-Chain Execution (Action Agent): Act as a trusted proxy with cryptographic identity (identity.pem) to call functions requiring special authorization in the blockchain layer.

+Layer 3: Blockchain (On-Chain Logic & Persistence Layer) This layer is the trust foundation of the system.
+It runs on the decentralized Internet Computer network.

+Purpose: Provide a transparent, immutable, and always-active platform for governance, fund management, and identity recording.

+Core Technologies:

+Motoko: Programming language specifically designed for Internet Computer, offering strong type safety.

+Internet Computer (IC): Blockchain platform that runs smart contracts (canisters) at web speed.

+dfx SDK: Command-line tool for managing canister development lifecycle (create, deploy, upgrade).

+Main Responsibilities:

+Smart Contract Factory (Event Factory): Dynamically deploy new canisters in response to validated events.

+Decentralized Governance (Event DAO): Manage proposals, voting, and fund treasury transparently for each disaster.

+Liquidity Management (Insurance Vault): Store and disburse initial funds programmatically.

+Identity Registry (DID/SBT Ledger): Act as a single source of truth for user profiles and their reputation credentials.

+Permanent State Storage: All important data (transactions, votes, profiles) is permanently stored in canister state.